fbpx

 What Veterans Should Do Next

-Veterans don’t need to take any action to receive the 2025 COLA increase—it will be applied automatically to their VA disability payments starting in January.
+Veterans and social security recipients don’t need to take any action to receive the 2025 COLA increase—it will be applied automatically to their VA disability payments starting in January.
 However, veterans should keep an eye on their bank accounts and payment statements to ensure they see the correct increase reflected.

 For those with dependents or special monthly compensation, additional adjustments may be necessary.
 Veterans can calculate their estimated 2025 benefits by factoring in the 2.5% increase.

-Additionally, veterans who feel that their disability rating no longer accurately reflects their current health condition may want to consider submitting a request for reevaluation.
-Over time, conditions can worsen or new conditions may arise, and veterans are entitled to have their disability rating updated accordingly.
+Additionally, veterans who feel that their VA disability rating no longer accurately reflects their current health condition may want to consider submitting a request for disability rating reevaluation.
+Over time, conditions can worsen or new conditions may arise, and veterans are entitled to have their disability ratings updated accordingly.

 Conclusion – Cost of Living Allowance Increase for Veterans (COLA)